MicrosoftDocs/memdocs/memdocs/intune/protect/certficates-pfx-configure.md

 - **PFX Certificate Connector for Microsoft Intune**:

-  For information about the PFX Certificate connector, including prerequisistes and release versions, see [Certificate connectors](certificate-connectors.md).
+  For information about the PFX Certificate connector, including prerequisites and release versions, see [Certificate connectors](certificate-connectors.md).

   > [!IMPORTANT]
   > Beginning with the release of the PFX Certificate Connector, version 6.2008.60.607, the Microsoft Intune Connector is no longer required for PKCS certificate profiles.